anya-alyssa/2509375-2505790-FinalProject/README.txt

 As I got further and further into coding the game, I found myself having to look at references less and less and also found that it got quicker and quicker to implement things.

-I also did some of the artwork myself, for example all of the items and FINISH
+I also did some of the artwork myself, for example all of the inventory items and FINISH

 Nathan: Artwork